probablynotryan/Bakery.Solution/README.md

 ## Description

 _Pierre is having a sale at his bakery and wants you to take advantage of it!
 Buy 3 loafs of bread and get one free!
-Buy a pastry for $2, buy three for $5, buy four for $7, buy five for $9, and six for $10!
+Buy a pastry for $2, buy three for $5!
 Tell him how many of each that you'd like and he will return the total back to you._

 ## Setup/Installation Requirements